 Duval Street may get all the glory, but this one-mile stretch serves up the essential quirky cultural finds that define Key West.

 Key West isn’t like anywhere else in Florida.
 Actually, Key West isn’t like anywhere else period.
-And it especially shows on Whitehead Street.
-Where other town’s main cultural streets are crowded with shops and restaurants, this one-mile stretch reaching from the Southernmost Point of the Continental United States to the Mel Fisher Maritime Museum is mostly lined with old-school bungalows in either white or bright, tropical shades of pink, blue, and green.
+And it especially shows on Whitehead Street, a one-mile stretch reaching from the Southernmost Point of the Continental United States to the Mel Fisher Maritime Museum that is mostly lined with old-school bungalows in either white or bright, tropical shades of pink, blue, and green.
 And rather than cars on the street, you’ll find Key West’s peculiar mix of scooters, golf carts, and tour vehicles like trollies and trains parked under monolithic bushes of flowering bougainvillea.
 Mixed among the charming homes, you’ll find some restaurants and boutiques, but more importantly, you’ll find some of the Key’s most important cultural destinations.
 When it comes to things to do in Key West, exploring Whitehead Street should be number one.

 Carpe Diem Ice Cream [101 Whitehead Street]